Skip to Main Content

 An item need not meet all criteria to be added to the collection, nor will an item meeting any of these criteria automatically be added to the collection.
 Some titles may be judged primarily in terms of artistic merit, scholarship, information content, or value as human documents.
 Others are chosen chiefly on the basis of significant customer demand.

 Electronic resources are selected according to the criteria used to select other, more traditional media.
-However, due to their different format, electronic resources are also evaluated as to frequency of update, ease of navigation, degree of commercial orientation, purpose of the resource, reputation of provider and hardware and/or software requirements.
+However, due to their different format, electronic resources are also evaluated as to frequency of update, ease of navigation, degree of commercial orientation, purpose of the resource, reputation of provider, and hardware and/or software requirements.
 The Library links to web sites that are selected based upon audience level.
 Adult resources are limited to sites which are expected to be of frequent reference use.
 Sites for younger children may be educational or recreational.
-The Library will review such sites and databases on a regular basis to assess their continued value to library 2019 rev. 2022 4 customers.
+The Library will review such sites and databases on a regular basis to assess their continued value to library customers

 Access to an electronic resource is not the same as ownership of a physical item.
 The Library cannot control the content of the databases to which it subscribes or that of the web sites to which it links, whether directly or indirectly.
 Since the Internet is constantly changing, access to these sites and databases is provided by the Library with the understanding that their content or format may have changed after selection, and thus may no longer conform to the Library’s selection criteria.
 The Library will review such sites and databases on a regular basis to assess their continued value to library customers.